dotCMS/plugin-seeds/OSGi/com.dotcms.3rd.party/README.md

 ```
     Bundle-Name: The name of your bundle
     Bundle-SymbolicName: A short an unique name for the bundle
-    Bundle-Activator: Package and name of your Activator class (example: com.dotmarketing.osgi.custom.spring.Activator)
+    Bundle-Activator: Package and name of your Activator class (example: com.dotmarketing.osgi.override.Activator)
-    Bundle-ClassPath: The Bundle-ClassPath specifies where to load classes and jars from from the bundle.
     Export-Package: Declares the packages that are visible outside the plugin.
 Any package not declared here has visibility only within the bundle.
     Import-Package: This is a comma separated list of the names of packages to import.
 In this list there must be the packages that you are using inside your osgi bundle plugin and are exported and exposed by the dotCMS runtime.
 ```